Analysis of gait biomechanics in healthy adults during normal and constrained walking

 – participating voluntarily, and have the right to withdraw at any time, no questions asked;

-– asked to come to the lab on three separate days, preferably within a week or two: the first session takes about 2h30min (familiarisation with the experimental conditions), and the second and third about 3h30min each (data-collection);
+– asked to come to the lab on three separate days, preferably within two weeks: the first session takes about 2h30min (familiarisation with the experimental conditions), and the second and third about 3h30min each (data-collection);

-– required to bare your legs and pelvic area (more details in the attached PLS), but your gender is represented by at least one study researcher in the lab;
+– required to bare your legs and pelvic area (more details in the attached PLS);

-– participating in a non-public study (i.e., no other person is present other than you and study investigators in the lab), and no personal details will ever be published that would allow identifying you in any way.
+– participating in a non-public study (you and the study investigators are the only persons in the lab), and no personal details will ever be published that would allow identifying you in any way.

 If you are interested in participating in this study or would like to know more before making a decision, kindly fill in the form below, and the principal investigator will contact you shortly.